 Fill out the form to watch this Supervisor Safety Tip video.

-Hi, I'm Jill, Chief Safety Officer with Vivid Learning Systems.
+Hi, I'm Jill, Chief Safety Officer with HSI.
 I'm a former OSHA inspector, and I'm here to help you identify and correct workplace safety hazards.
 For this series, we're at Southern Minnesota Beet Sugar Cooperative in the heart of the upper Midwest to show you no matter where you work, safety is for everyone.

 While many of us know the importance of hazard communication training, how many of us are taking time to read through our SDSs, or Safety Data Sheets, to really study our hazardous substances and learn about chemical interactions and what employees need to know and what to avoid.
 For example, many of us understand the dangers of mixing chlorine and ammonia and the toxic vapor it creates, but what about other chemical interactions?
 What should we be teaching our employees and not assuming they may or may not know?